javisar/ONI-Modloader/README.md

 Projects
 --------
-* Injector: It injects the call to the modloader in 'Assembly-CSharp.dll', also makes some classes public in 'Assembly-CSharp-firstpass.dll'
+* Injector: It injects the call to the modloader in 'Assembly-CSharp.dll'.
 * ModLoader: The modloader itself.
 * OnionHook: Just a helper to generate IL code for the Injector.